akhodakivskiy/VimFx/documentation/shortcuts.md

 and automatically select the text input for that command.
 Tip: Use the `zF` command to click without using the mouse.

+Shortcuts tell which keys to press to activate a command.
+A command may have several different shortcuts.
+Read about [modes] for more information.

+[modes]: modes.md

 ## Key notation

 VimFx’s key notation is inspired by Vim’s key notation.

-An example:
+Here is an example of what you can type into a text input for a command in VimFx’s settings page in the Add-ons Manager:

-    J  gT  <c-s-tab>  g<left>  <c-j>
+    J  <c-s-tab>  <c-j>  gT  g<left>

-The above defines five alternative shortcuts.
-The odd ones consist of one key each, while the even ones consist of two.
+The above defines five alternative shortcuts for the same command.
+The first three consist of one key each, while the rest consist of two.
 Letters can be written as they are, while non-letter keys like Tab and the arrow keys need to be put inside `<` and `>`.
-Letters also need to be put inside `<` and `>` if you want to specify a modifier (as in the `<c-j>` example, which might be notated as “CTRL+J” in some other programs.)
+If you want to specify a modifier, then letters need to be put inside `<` and `>` as well (as in the `<c-j>` example, which might be notated as “CTRL+J” in some other programs.)

 If you’re usure on how to express a key press you’d like to use as part of a shortcut, press `<c-q>` while inside one of the text inputs for a command and